 Indo-Western Kurtis

 While Indo-Western kurtis don't have a specific silhouette, they're predominantly given the name because of their colour schemes and minimal work.
-They work with a pair of trousers or denims, making them the perfect choice for college-goers if they need to adhere to a dress code.
+They work with a pair of trousers or denim, making them the perfect choice for college-goers if they need to adhere to a dress code.

 Floor Length Kurti

 Floor length kurtis could be called the Indian counterpart to a maxi dress, and are an excellent choice if you're planning to accessorise your outfit and keep the focus on your top.
-You can wear them with simple leggings or skip it altogether if the fabric isn't sheer.
+You can wear them with simple leggings or skip them altogether if the fabric isn't sheer.

 Shirt Collar Kurti